Shopify/cli/docs/cli-kit/ui-kit/guidelines.md

 # Content guidelines

+It's important to be consistent in how we display content to users of the CLI.
+These guidelines should guide you when choosing your style of communication with the users.

 ## General content guidelines
 - Use contractions (ex: can't instead of cannot).
 It's the easiest way to sound human.
 - Use “we” to refer to Shopify.
 (This "we" framing acts as a trust signal.
 In the platform context, Shopify and the developer are building value together.
 We're not slippery; we're not hiding.)